 Most colocation facilities have a highly-secure design.
 Security includes 24/7 network monitoring, round-the-clock on-site security personnel, video surveillance, archived backups, alarm systems, and sophisticated physical-entry controls such as biometric scanners.

 Bitcoin mining equipment needs modest security but not the extraordinary efforts employed by many colocation facilities.
 The Bitcoin mining equipment can be in a colocation center that has a locked room but does not need extreme security measures and the associated expenses.
 The only significant risks are equipment damage or theft.
-There is little risk of data breaches unless the Bitcoin mining servers also store Bitcoins, which is not advisable.
+There is little risk of data breaches.
 To mine Bitcoins, there needs to be a confirmed proof of completed work, which means the work in progress is not vulnerable during the calculation processing.

 Another feature that most colocation facilities offer is redundancy to reduce the downtime and to offer an annual service guarantee, such as 99.99% availability.
 There are four tiers of redundancy.
 These tiers are ranked from level one with no redundancy to level four with full redundancy.
 For Bitcoin mining, redundancy is not necessary.
 Bitcoin mining is not a critical-path function that would cause severe damage or significant financial loss to an organization if it paused for a short period.